Vittore Bocchetta: Return to Italy

 From 1986 to 1989 he spent several months each year in Verona, working on literary and artistic projects with a view to "polish and defend his memories".

 The first work of this period is Cypress, an obelisk of stainless steel over 7 meters high.
-It is a monument in memory of the six young heroes that on 17 July 1944 attacked the prison of Verona and freed an important anti-Fascist leader.

-The sculpture was inaugurated on 25 April 1988, during the official commemoration of the liberation of Italy from Nazi-Fascists, right in the ground where the prison was once located.
+It is a monument in memory of the six young heroes that on 17 July 1944 attacked the prison of Verona and freed an important anti-fascist leader.
+The sculpture was inaugurated on 25 April 1988, during the official commemoration of the liberation of Italy from the Nazis, in the ground where the prison was once located.
 The following year (1989), during the official 25 April commemoration, the monument to Father Chiot, chaplain of the prison, was unveiled just opposite.

 In 1989 he settled permanently in Verona and published the first edition of his autobiography regarding the period 1940–1945, which he subsequently revised and corrected several times following the discovery of new documents.
 He published the English translation in 1991 and the German translation in 2003.
 The book also represented the plot of the documentary Spiriti liberi, 1941–1945, Ribelli a Verona produced by City of Verona and Wider das Vergessen (Do not Forget) directed by the German Claus Dobberke and premiered at the Film Museum in Potsdam on 27 January 2007, the International Holocaust Remembrance Day.

-He committed himself to defend the memory of the resistance against Nazi-Fascism with speeches, meetings in schools, articles in newspapers and magazines.
+He committed himself to defend the memory of the resistance against fascism with speeches, meetings in schools, articles in newspapers and magazines.

 In 1995 he published an essay on the involvement of the chemical and pharmaceutical industry in Nazi Germany and its substantial impunity following the Nuremberg trial of 1947-1948.

 Since 2001, he repeatedly traveled to Germany where a group of intellectuals founded the association Freundeskreis Vittore Bocchetta - Non Dimenticare that promoted his participation in various initiatives as a witness and victim of the Nazi period.

 From 2003 to 2006, his sculptures and paintings were exhibited in various German cities with a traveling exhibition.
 On 8 May 2007 he took part in the unveiling of his sculpture Ohne Namen (Without Name) at the site of the extermination camp at Hersbruck from which he escaped in 1945.

-Bocchetta died on 18 February 2021 aged 102 in Verona.
+Bocchetta died on 18 February 2021 in Verona at the age of 102.